 Criminology Master of Arts Program

-Note - Degree Requirements and Admission criteria are being revised for admissions beginning in Fall 2016.
+Note - Degree Requirements and Admission criteria were revised for admissions beginning in Fall 2016.
 There will no longer be a Course, Practicum and Project Option.
 Entrants wishing to engage in a practicum experience and/or pursue applied/evaluation research will be able to do so within the Thesis Option.

 The MA program requires the completion of 30 units, including a minimum of 18 units of course work as specified below, an original MA thesis, and an oral defence of the MA thesis.